-(ii) The SEBI vide its Order no WTM/AB/IVD/ID19/47675/2021-22 dated 25th November 2021 has debarred to the Company and executive director/KMP (Mr. Subash Agarwal, Mr. Rajesh Agarwal and Mr. S. K. Pattanaik) from accessing the securities market and further prohibited from buying, selling or otherwise dealing in securities, directly or indirectly, or being associated with the securities market in any manner, whatsoever, for a period of one year, from the date of coming into force of this order i.e. 25th November2021; and Non executive director were restrained for six months.
-The SEBI also levied the penalty to the Company ₹ 25 lacs, to the executive directors ₹ 7.50 lacs each, to S. K. Pattanaik (CFO) ₹ 3 lacs and to non executive directors ₹ 1.50 lacs each.
-However the Directors and KMP has applied for appeal to SAT by depositing the equivalent amount of fine with SAT and a stay order was passed by SAT against SEBI order.
-The hearing is going on, no final decision taken by SAT till date.
-Further the company is under moratorium period, no adverse action taken by SEBI against the company.
+There were no instances of non-compliances nor have any penalties, strictures been imposed by Stock Exchanges or SEBI or any other statutory authority during the last three years on any matter related to the capital markets, except - (i) The SEBI vide its Order no WTM/AB/IVD/ID19/47675/2021-22 dated 25.11.2021 has debarred to the Company and executive director/KMP (Mr. Subash Agarwal, Mr. Rajesh Agarwal and Mr. S. K. Pattanaik) from accessing the securities market and further prohibited from buying, selling or otherwise dealing in securities, directly or indirectly, or being associated with the securities market in any manner, whatsoever, for a period of one year, from the date of coming into force of this order i.e. 25.11.2021; and Non executive director were restrained for six months.
+The SEBI also levied the penalty to the Company INR 25 lacs, to the executive directors INR 7.50 lacs each, to S. K. Pattanaik (CFO) INR 3 lacs and to non executive directors INR 1.50 lacs each.
+However the Directors and KMP has applied for appeal to Securities Appellate Tribunal, Mumbai (SAT) by depositing the equivalent amount of fine with SAT and a stay order was passed by SAT against SEBI order.
+SAT after opportunity of being heard passed an order dated 11.04.2023 stating that there is no disproportionate gain to anyone nor created any unfair advantage to the appellant nor any specific loss was caused to any investors and, therefore Tribunal in opinion the direction of debarment and penalty imposed for violation of the LODR Regulations appears to be harsh and excessive and they direct that period undergone towards debarment by the appellants is sufficient for the aforesaid violation.
+Penalties imposed upon the independent directors who had no role to play cannot be justified.
+Consequently, the penalty was set aside and Hon'ble Tribunal also reduce the penalty imposed upon Mr. Subash Agarwal and Mr. Rajesh Agarwal from INR 7.5 lakh each to INR 4 lakh each and for the appellant Mr. Soumendra Keshari Pattanaik, the penalty is reduced from INR 3 lakh to INR 1 lakh.

 Apart from that, The Company has complied with the requirements of the Stock Exchanges, SEBI and other statutory authorities on all matters relating to capital markets during the last three years.
-No penalties or strictures have been imposed on the Company by the Stock Exchanges, SEBI or other statutory authorities relating to the above.
+No penalties or strictures have been imposed on the Company by the Stock Exchanges, SEBI or other statutory authorities relating to the above except disclosed earlier.